 Phoenix Satellite Television Holdings, a Hong Kong-based broadcaster with ties to the Chinese government, said she was from the northe-astern Chinese city of Shenyang and a graduate student in statistics.

 In a statement late on Tuesday afternoon, the school said it was not releasing the name or any other information about the student.
+The Chinese foreign ministry and consulate general in New York did not identify the victim at the request of the family.

 The Boston University statement issued mentioned that the student was with two friends who were watching the race at the finish line, not far from campus.
 One of the friends, also a graduate student at the university, was injured and is at Boston Medical Center in a stable condition.